 This is the first book I read for #AsianReadathon in honor of Asian Heritage Month.
 The Poppy War satisfied Challenge #1: Read any book by an Asian author.

 The Poppy War follows Rin, a peasant girl from the south, who aces the empire-wide test to study at the most elite military school in Nikan.
-She is immediately bullied by her classmates for her skin colour, poverty, and gender.
+She is immediately bullied by her classmates for her skin colour, status, and gender.
 But she discovers that she possesses a lethal and other worldly power for the nearly-mythical art of shamanism.
 It connects her to gods who were thought to be long dead, but who are very much alive and getting stronger.

 While she struggles to understand her new power and its meaning, the Nikara Empire is about to face an uprising from the Federation of Mugen.
 And Rin’s shamanic powers might be the only way to save her people, but is it worth it?
 Winning the war may cost her humanity as she learns more about the god that has chosen her, the vengeful Phoenix.

 This book had me from the very beginning.
 I’m such a sucker for a school setting especially when it involves an orphan finally having access to a whole new world through education. *cough* Harry Potter *cough* For the first 200 pages or so, the book is fairly lighthearted.
 Rin is adjusting to her new surroundings and struggling to keep up with the classmates who grew up with everything and had it much easier than her.

 But don’t let that fool you.
 This book explores very dark themes and should be read with caution.
 There are several mentions of war, drug use and addiction, sexism, ableism, self-harm, torture, rape, racism, and genocide.
 Some scenes are very difficult to read.